imbyoe/homebridge-discordmute/README.md

-# homebridge-discordmute
+# Homebridge muter!
-A way to mute your discord through homebridge
+ever wanted to mute yourself on discord through homekit? here's your answer!